GCPlot/gcplot-knowledge-base/log-files-processing/connector-installation-and-configuration/configuration.md

 | USE\_HTTPS | Whether to use secure connections.
 By default true.
 Our general recommendation is to never change this value without a good reason. |
 | RELOAD\_CONFIG\_MS | How often to reload Analysis Group config from GCPlot. |

+# Running gcpc

+When all configuration work are done, all you have to do is run `gcpc`.
+If you installed it with APT, Yum, tar.gz \(Unix\), then